 If you’re interested in sharing your videos the free way to do it is to upload them to YouTube.
 If you want a little more control over who can see them you can also use Vimeo, it gives you more control but it’s not a free service.

 Hopefully some of these suggestions will work out for you.
-If we had to suggest one we’d say go for the tech that lets you hook the smart ball app up to your television, whether that’s an HDMI Mirroring Cable or a Chromecast.
+If we had to suggest one we’d say go for the tech that lets you hook the smart ball app up to your television, whether that’s an HDMI Mirroring Cable, Lightning Adapter, Chromecast, or Roku.
 We’ve had a lot of fun putting Dribble Up on the TV and getting everyone involved.